roblabs/xyz-raster-sources/index.md

 ---

-## Use in QGIS
+## QGIS

-This tiles can easily be pulled into QGIS.
+These tiles can easily be pulled into QGIS.
 From the QGIS [documentation](https://docs.qgis.org/3.10/en/docs/user_manual/managing_data_source/opening_data.html#using-xyz-tile-services) site:

 > You can add other services that use the XYZ Tile protocol by choosing New Connection in the XYZ Tiles context menu (right-click to open).